matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

 ## Potential issues

-There are still many open questions that need to be adressed in future MSCs.
+There are still many open questions that need to be addressed in future MSCs.
 This includes:

 - using OAuth 2.0 to authenticate application services